 I have 4 different styles from Softstar and typically wear a size 5U (women’s 6).
 They have a handy size chart and videos to help you determine your size, and I highly recommend making use of it before purchasing.
 I have a 5u in both the Primal Sawyer and the Primal Merry Jane and they both fit well with plenty of space for full toe splay, including Correct Toes.

-The Primal Merry Jane comes in a narrow and regular width.
-The shoes you see on me are narrow.
-Yes that’s right, the regular width is even wider in the toe box than the ones you see here.
-Barefoot shoe blogger Mel reviewed these shoes in the regular width, you can check out her Primal Mary Jane review to see the difference.
-Below is an image illustrating the different soles.
+The Primal Merry Jane comes in a regular (previously called narrow) and wide width (previously called regular).
+The shoes you see on me are regular.
+Yes that’s right, the wide width is even wider in the toe box than the ones you see here.
+Barefoot shoe blogger Mel reviewed these shoes in the wider width, you can check out her Primal Mary Jane review to see the difference.
+Below is an image illustrating the different soles (old names – green is now regular, blue is wide).

 My right foot measures 23.1 cm long and 9.3 cm wide from a foot tracing.
 I am able to fit into most barefoot brands, but in general am narrow in the heels and wide in the forefoot.
 In some of the narrower barefoot brands (like Vivobarefoot and Mukishoes) I must wear them without socks in order to have enough space around my toes.
 I still do perfectly fine in the narrow width in the Primals.